Kids?

 Then one day, Meg was making an Olive Garden commercial.
 It was 12 weeks after delivering her first daughter and Meg had started the day nursing her infant girl.
 3 hours later, Meg sat on a soundstage in Hollywood, across the table from a 23-year old actress playing her on-camera daughter.
 Meg decided her life was too strange and it was time to make some changes.

 She and her family settled on Bainbridge in 2016, when Eloise was just barely 2 and Alice was waiting to make her debut at the end of that year.
-The friends Meg made at her daughter's preschool were instrumental in helping Eloise be identified as having Sensory Processing DIsorder, and a year later at age 5, we learned Eloise is autistic with the PDA (Pathological Demand Avoidance) profile.
+The friends Meg made at her daughter's preschool were instrumental in helping Eloise be identified as having Sensory Processing Disorder, and a year later at age 5, we learned Eloise is autistic with the PDA (Pathological Demand Avoidance or Pervasive Drive for Autonomy) profile.

 [Oooh, look, back to first-person– I guess because things get real here?]